Photo from Visitlondon.com

 We’ve stayed at Lizzie and Katie’s London flat several times – it’s great not having to pay for a hotel room!
 Alex had arrived a couple of hours before us and for once we’d planned to go out in the evening.
 We had tickets booked for the musical version of The War of the Worlds, as well as a pre-show dinner.
 Before catching a bus to the West End though, Katie decided that there was enough time for a crochet lesson.
 She’d asked me to teach her so that she could make a baby blanket for a pregnant friend (as you do) and so I’d turned up armed with wool.
 After a pretty cack-handed but determined ten minutes or so, my middle daughter managed to produce this:

 Which might not look like much, but to be fair it was her first attempt!
 Anyhow we dragged her away from it and made it to the restaurant with plenty of time to spare.
 In fact we had too much time at the restaurant because I forgot my intention to stick to two courses and stuffed myself with calamari followed by fillet of sea bream on white beans.
 This would have been ok but then I foolishly allowed myself to be persuaded by Alex into having a dessert.
-The others were sensible – crème caramel for Michael and Katie, frozen berries with white chocolate sauce for Alex – but what did I do?
+The others were sensible – crème caramel for Mr B and Katie, frozen berries with white chocolate sauce for Alex – but what did I do?
 Not content with just giving in to temptation I lay down and let it trample all over me.
 Pancakes with ice cream, orange syrup and Grand Marnier, flamed at the table.
 Known to one and all as Crèpes Suzettes a lifetime ago.
 It was just as well we weren’t doing anything more energetic than sitting down for the next couple of hours.

 To be perfectly honest I don’t really like musicals.
-Michael and I famously walked out of Miss Saigon once – or at least didn’t return after the interval.
+Mr B and I famously walked out of Miss Saigon once – or at least didn’t return after the interval.
 I can think of much better ways to spend my time than listen to people shout from a stage, even if the shouting is in song form.
 Opera is much more my thing – the singers actually sing.
 This wasn’t bad though, because it sounded like the soundtrack I’ve listened to for years, belting out of the car stereo system as we hurtled towards another Eurocamp site.

 The next day we took ourselves off to the British Museum, one of my favourite places.
 It was overflowing with tourists, much worse than usual, because of course it’s Easter school holidays.